franks42/FigureMarkets-MCP-Server/scratch3.md

 ### HASH-Exclusive Vesting

 Only HASH tokens can be subject to vesting restrictions on the Figure Markets platform.
 Other assets (ETH, SOL, USDC, XRP, YLDS, USD) are never subject to vesting schedules and are always fully liquid for trading and transfers.

-**Important Note**: Most wallets and accounts are NOT subject to any vesting schedules.
-Vesting restrictions typically apply only to specific HASH token grants (such as employee compensation, investor allocations, or partnership agreements).
-The majority of Figure Markets users will have `available_unvested_amount = 0` and can ignore vesting-related functionality entirely.

 ### Vesting Coverage Logic (HASH Only)